-The effect of the absence of the system cannot be studied in the present day scenario due to the extant and obvious reasons, however a similar study has been performed by Vani Borooah, Dubey K, Amaresh and Sriya Iyer \cite{sriyaiyer}.
-The study took into account a social group within the country which was at the same social, educational and economic status as the Scheduled Castes (SC) and Scheduled Tribes (ST) in the pre-independence era.
-However, the condition of this group was observed to be the same if not worse during their study conducted in 2009, while members of the SC and ST were found to be at a much more elevated state, proving the efficiency of the Reservation System.
+The effects of the absence of the system can not be studied in the present day scenario due to the obvious reasons, however, a similar study has been performed by Borooah et al. \cite{borooah2007effectiveness}.
+The study took into account a social group within the country which was of the same social, educational and economic status as the Scheduled Castes (SC) and Scheduled Tribes (ST) in the pre-independence era.
+However, the condition of this group was observed to be at much more elevated state, proving the efficiency of the Reservation System.